 “He says that there’s something there that he wants to show us,” Brett explains to the others.

-“Brett, the plan was for some sleep time now, then, to get back to the Beatle at this point, wait for the Tolkien to arrive and then assist their crews in getting the secondary zones down,” Major Alvindorf says.
+“Brett, the plan was for us all to get back to the Beatle, get some sack time, wait for the Tolkien to arrive and then assist their crews in getting the secondary zones down,” Major Alvindorf reminds him.

 “Yes, I know, but they’re not due for another twenty-four hours or so.
 I think that gives us time to see what K-9 wants us to see.
-It’s important to our mission,” Brett replies.
+He says it's important to our mission,” Brett replies.

 “All right then, what do the rest of you want to do?”
 Alvindorf asks, appealing to the rest of the crew sitting quietly by, imbibing in their well-deserved refreshments, most listening carefully.